Food safety

 Efficiently perform these tasks by using FoodDocs' smart Food Safety Management System.
 Our smart software uses artificial intelligence and a machine-learning program that can provide intuitive solutions for monitoring the temperature of your cold-holding units.

-The recommended cold holding temperature for TCS food or time/temperature control for safety food group is 41°F (5°C).
+The recommended cold holding internal temperature for TCS food or time/temperature control for the safety food group is 41°F (5°C).
 TCS foods are considered significantly high-risk and harmful for consumption without proper temperature control.
 As such, they are very prone to contamination by different foodborne pathogens and can become spreaders of diseases and food poisoning.

 TCS foods, such as dairy products, leafy greens, fish, eggs, cooked rice, ground meat, and poultry, require close monitoring and strict, proper food handling.
 Maintaining the recommended cold-holding temperature for TCS food is crucial to ensure food safety.
-Exposing high-risk TCS food to the temp danger zone for more than 2 hours can significantly put public health at risk.
-If the temperature of food falls within this range, the chances of contracting foodborne illness increase.

 At what temperature can cold TCS food be added to a self-service line?